makersquare/papalote/README.md

 11. `git push origin development`
 12. You can now delete your feature branch - `git branch -d <feature_branch>`

+## Environments
+Rails provides us the ability to use different environments.
+The most commonly used ones are *'development', 'testing'* and *'production'*.
+Code being run on our local computers, by default, is run as a **development** environment.
+Code pushed to heroku, are automatically deployed as a *production* environment.

+At a glance, it might not be clear why that would cause a problem.
+But there are a lot of things that can (and do) differ between these 2 environments.
+For instance, You don't run your database in the same server as your application.
+That is why `database.myl` gives you the ability to configure these seperately.

+In order for us to make sure the changes we just made won't *break* production we need to run our local environment as if it were production.
+To do this run your server using these commands:

+> RAILS_ENV=production rake assets:precompile
+> bundle exec rails server -e production

+NOTE: Another change you have to make is copy **secret_kay_base** from `secrets.yml` into *application.yml*  **and put it in ALL CAPS** (SECRET_KEY_BASE)

 ## Team Members

 1. Shehzan Devani